techrook/Learning_DSA_Javascript/notes/day2-what-is-an-algo.md

 ## 💡 Takeaways
 - An Algorithm is a set of well-defined instructions to solve a particular problem
-- An Algorithm must have an Input and output.
+- An Algorithm must have an Input and output

 ## 📝 Notes